-A quick guide to the current stage of reopening Toronto.
+A quick guide to the current stage of lockdown in Toronto.

-The city of Toronto is now in a Red-Control category of the province’s new colour-coded system and we can’t wait for you to let yourself in again.
+The city of Toronto is now in a Grey-Lockdown category of the province’s new colour-coded system.
+Continue to enjoy the city safely from home for now, as we can’t wait for you to let yourself in again.

 Check the most up-to-date travel restrictions before making plans to visit and be sure to contact businesses directly to book reservations, confirm availability, and to learn about health and safety guidelines.

-As businesses begin to cautiously reopen, here’s what to expect around the major attractions during this stage.
+During the lockdown, here’s what to expect around the major attractions, venues, restaurants and more during this stage.

-Check back regularly for updates as businesses continue to reopen.
+Check back regularly for updates once businesses begin to reopen.
 While we aim to provide up-to-date information, this is not a comprehensive list and we recommend contacting businesses directly for the most current details.

-The Toronto Islands are open with updated safety measures for ferry service.
+The Toronto Islands are still open during this stage with updated safety measures for ferry service.

 Visitors must buy online advance tickets that are only valid for the selected day of purchase.
-Ferries run on reduced capacity for physical distancing and have a limit of 5,000 tickets per day.
+Ferries are operating on half capacity on a reduced winter schedule in accordance with the current restrictions.

 All passengers on the ferry are required to wear facial coverings.
 To reduce crowding, the City is encouraging visitors to travel outside of peak times, which are between 9:30 am and 12:30 pm, and between 3:30 and 6:30 pm for the return trip.

 Centreville Amusement Park and any sit-in dining on the Islands remain closed for the time being under current provincial rules.